Aravindhakumar-M/Greenguard/Moisture Sensor/README.md

 - Python 3
 - ROS Noetic
-- A moisture sensor connected to a serial port (e.g., `/dev/ttyUSB0`)
+- A moisture sensor connected to a serial port (e.g., `/dev/ttyUSB0`) with an arduino

 ## Configuration